Iditbnaya/GitHub-Copilot-Lab-IT-DevOps/Lab2_Python/lab2.md

 - Use Copilot to create unit tests for the main functions using pytest
 - Ask Copilot to add support for exporting data to Excel format with formatting
 - Use Copilot to add a configuration file (YAML or JSON) for script settings

+- Ask Copilot to add multi-threading for checking multiple remote systems

 Lab 3 is complete!
 Proceed to Lab 4 – YAML/Ansible Automation with Copilot.